 Dugan Lattice and Daisy Marigold Tumbler

 This marigold-colored tumbler was made by Dugan.
 The pattern is called lattice and daisy.
-Dugan was known for both ball and spatula-shaped feet and for deeply crimped edges on pieces.
+Dugan was known for both ball and spatula-shaped feet and deeply crimped edges on pieces.
 This glass company was also known for its peach opalescent glass.
-They produced the most peach opalescent of any of the carnival glass manufacturers.
+It produced the most peach opalescent of any of the carnival glass manufacturers.

 This tumbler, being sold separately, can be found priced to sell for $8 to $25 on eBay.Continue to 4 of 9 below.